bhav09/Acquaintance/README.md

 # Acquaintance
 Acquaintance : Someone who knows you better than you yourself !

-backend.py is a simpler version of the working of the backend of the actual project.
+backend.py : a simpler version of the working of the backend of the actual project.

+Hotel_Menu-sheet1.csv : a sample menu for referrence.